 9. Google search ad headline (RSA-friendly)

-For {product}, generate 15 Google responsive search ad headlines (max 30 char each): 5 problem-led, 5 product-led with primary keyword, 5 trust / proof.
-Ensure 3 headlines contain the exact-match primary keyword.
+For [product], generate 15 Google responsive search ad headlines (max 30 characters each, count spaces): 5 problem-led, 5 product-led with the primary keyword, 5 trust/proof.
+Make exactly 3 headlines contain the exact-match primary keyword.
+Then write 4 descriptions (max 90 characters each), one claim per description.
 No emoji, no SHOUTY CAPS, no "Free!".

 11. TikTok native-feel hook